wso2/docs-ei/en/micro-integrator/docs/references/mediators/dB-Report-Mediator.md

 <td><strong>Use Transaction</strong></td>
 <td><div class="content-wrapper">
 <p>This parameter specifies whether the database operation should be performed within a transaction or not.
 Click <strong>Yes</strong> or <strong>No</strong> as relevant.</p>
-!!! info
 <p>To include multiple database reports within the same database transaction i nside a particular message flow, set the value of this <strong>Use Transaction</strong> property to <strong>Yes</strong> .<br />
 </p>
 <p>However, when you have more reports it takes more time to complete a transaction and when multiple messages flow in, then multiple transactions can become active at the same time.</p>
-<p>By default, the maximum number of active transactions is 50 as imposed by the Atomikos JTA implementation .
+<p>By default, the maximum number of active transactions is 50 as imposed by the Atomikos JTA implementation.
 To override this, create a file named <code>                  transaction.properties                 </code> by including the following property and add it to the <code>                  &lt;EI_HOME&gt;/lib                 </code> directory:</p>
 <pre><code>com.atomikos.icatch.max_actives=1000</code></pre>
 <div>
 Specifying the value as -1 allows unlimited transactions.
 Change the value accordingly to limit the number of active transactions based on your environment and the concurrency level of the service.
 </div>
-!!! note
 <p>If you click <strong>Yes</strong> to perform the database operation within a transaction, you need to ensure the following:</p>
 <ul>
 <li>The DBReport mediator configuration must be preceded by a Transaction Mediator configuration with <code>                   new                  </code> as the transaction action.</li>
-<li>The DBReport mediator configuration must be followed by a Transaction Mediator configuration with <code>                   commit                  </code> as the transaction action.</li>
+<li>The DBReport mediator configuration must be followed by a Transaction Mediator configuration with <code>commit</code> as the transaction action.</li>
 </ul>
-<p>For detailed information about configuring Transaction mediators, see <a href="_Transaction_Mediator_">Transaction Mediator</a> .</p>
+<p>For detailed information about configuring Transaction mediators, see <a href="../../mediators/transaction-Mediator">Transaction Mediator</a> .</p>
 </div></td>
 </tr>
 <tr class="even">